MihailCosmin/AutoMonkey/README.md

 }
 ```

-1. You can connect multiple click (or rightclick) actions together by using the "chain" function.
+1. You can connect multiple mouse actions together by using the "chain" function.
 Just by doing this you can generally automate most of the tasks you would do on a daily basis.

     There are 2 main ways to click, either by giving the coordinates of the position where to click or by giving the filename of the image you want to click on